Zendaya (album): Promotion

 On September 19, 2013, Zendaya made her first national performance on The Ellen DeGeneres Show, in which she sang the album's lead single.
 On October 29, Zendaya was the New Artist of the Month on The Today Show, where she performed an acoustic version of "Replay".
 On November 29, she performed "Replay" on BET's 106 & Park.
 Zendaya further promoted the project by hosting events like "106 & park" special "106 & prom", in which she spoke about her upcoming music project.
 In early 2012 Zendaya embarked on a North American tour entitled Swag It Out Tour, in order to promote her debut album and the Shake It Up soundtrack.
 The tour started on August 5, 2012, in Oakland and finished on December 17, 2013.
 The tour consisted of two legs over America and Canada with a total of twenty one shows.

 Singles

 "Replay" was released as the album's lead single on July 16, 2013.
 The song was met with positive reviews from critics noting the single from breaking the musical "mould" and praised the song for its catchy lyrics.
-Replay was a moderate success in the US, where it debuted at number 77 and reached peak of 40 on the US Billboard Hot 100, making Replay her first Top 40 hit.
+"Replay" was a moderate success in the US, where it debuted at number 77 and reached a peak of 40 on the US Billboard Hot 100, making "Replay" her first Top 40 hit.
 The song also made appearances on the New Zealand chart and US Billboard Dance Club Play, by peaking at 18 and 3, respectively.
 It was however a top 10 hit in Australia where it peaked at 8.
-A remix version of "My Baby", featuring American rappers Ty Dolla Sign, Iamsu! and Bobby Brackins, was released as single.
-The two versions had a music video.
+A remix of "My Baby", featuring American rappers Ty Dolla Sign, Iamsu! and Bobby Brackins, was released as a CD single but failed to chart.
+Music videos were created for both versions.